SalmaaaTareeek/100-Days-Of-DevOps/day1/README.md

 1. **Create a system user:**
 2. **Assign a non-interactive shell:**

+If you want to jump directly to the solution, please go to the [Solution](#Solution) section below.

 ## What is a User?

 First, let’s take a moment to think about what a **user** actually is in the context of Linux.
 Simply put, a user is an entity—whether a person or a system process—that can access and interact with the Linux system through an account.